This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s the ambiance that makes Quebec City special, something that I haven’t felt anywhere else in the world.
 Yet I’m not the one who would ever recommend traveling somewhere just for the feel; no, I’m the type of person who needs to stay busy, be active.
 The fairyland status is just icing on the cake.

 At first, my husband and I were enticed to visit Quebec City for the Winter Carnival — supposedly the biggest in the world.
 We made it on closing day, only to find out we were an entire generation too old for most of the activities.
 Without children in tow, we decided to make our own fun outside of the festival grounds, something you can do all winter long.
-It didn’t take too long to find plenty of other ways to play in the snow.
+It didn’t take long to find other ways to play in the snow.

 Just like when we were kids, we played in the snow all day before heading inside to warm up.
 We borrowed snowshoes at the ice hotel, spent an afternoon snow tubing, and threw snowballs at each other when no one was looking.
 With our hearts pumping from physical activity and adrenaline pumping from the excitement, we stayed plenty warm.